JardaniWorld/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script takes user back to previous working directory
+This script navigates back to prious directory